michielvandijk/magnet-model.org/content/authors/dc/_index.md

 ---

-I hold a PhD in economics and am currently a research economist in the International Policy department at Wageningen Economic Research.
-Within the modelling team, my research has been focused on working with MAGNET, a computable general equilibrium (CGE) model of the world economy and using the MAGNET model to conduct research related to economic, environmental and policy issues.
-Recently, I have worked on a number of MAGNET-based studies including the HS level trade modelling, investment modelling, trade policy and climate change, and food and nutrition security analyses.
+David Cui holds a PhD in economics and has extensive research experience in economic and policy issues related to trade, investment, climate change, energy, and food security.
+David has over ten years of CGE modelling experience working with several GTAP-based CGE models such as MAGNET, GTAP-BIO, and GTEM.
+He is currently undertaking diverse CGE work with the MAGNET model ranging from various scenario and database work to multiple module and model extensions.
+He led major enhancements of MAGNET’s recursive dynamics mechanism and consolidations of the model’s baseline.
+He also provided CGE training and support to new researchers inside and outside the organization.